pkmtum/GenPANIS/README.md

 # GenPANIS

-**Generative Physics-Aware Neural Implicit Solvers**

-A latent-variable generative framework for forward and inverse PDE problems in multiphase media.
+**GenPANIS: A latent-variable generative framework for forward and inverse PDE problems in multiphase media**

 > M. Chatzopoulos and P.-S. Koutsourelakis, *GenPANIS: A latent-variable generative framework for forward and inverse PDE problems in multiphase media*, **Journal of Computational Physics** 564 (2026) 115140.
 > [https://doi.org/10.1016/j.jcp.2026.115140](https://doi.org/10.1016/j.jcp.2026.115140)